A Unified Framework for High-Dimensional Analysis of M-Estimators with Decomposable Regularizers: Convergence Rates for Group-Structured Norms

-We provide the proof of Corollary~\ref{CorBlockNorm} in Appendix~\ref{AppCorBlockNorm}.
-It is based on verifying the conditions of Theorem~\ref{ThmMain}: more precisely, we use Proposition~\ref{PropREGroup} in order to establish RSC, and we provide a lemma that shows that the regularization choice~\eqref{EqnBlockRegpar} is valid in the context of Theorem~\ref{ThmMain}.
+We provide the proof of Corollary~\ref{CorBlockNorm} in the supplementary appendix \cite{Neg12supp}.
+It is based on verifying the conditions of Theorem~\ref{ThmMain}: more precisely, we use Proposition~\ref{PropREGroup} in order to establish RSC, and we provide a lemma that shows that the regularization choice (\ref{EqnBlockRegpar}) is valid in the context of Theorem~\ref{ThmMain}. \end{Remarks*}